piavW/BootcampNotes/RubyonRailsnotes.md

 13. In our feature-file, we can add Background to the feature to populate the test database with information it will cross-check with the frontpage.
 The info inputted here will only run in the test-environment.

-14. when using Background and Given we need to update our step-definitions in basic_steps.rb.
+14. when using Background and Given we need to update our step-definitions in **basic_steps.rb**.

 15. since nothing exists in the database, we need to start working with models and unitspecs.